River-class Destroyer Project

 Issues/risks

-The project schedule is continually reviewed and updated, with consideration of the long-term impacts of the COVID-19 pandemic.
-Design and build schedule estimates are being critically examined for possible reduction as the ship design progresses.
-It is important to note that these timelines are subject to change as the design progresses and construction planning evolves.
-However, like any large-scale procurement project, they will remain under close review and updates will be shared once available.
+The project schedule is continually reviewed and updated.
+Design and build schedule estimates are being critically examined for possible reduction as the ship design progresses and construction starts.
+Like any large-scale procurement project, the project schedule will remain under close review and updates will be shared once available.
 Canada continues to work closely with our industry partners to find efficiencies and accelerate delivery timelines.

 Infrastructure